Greystone Solicitors

 Terms of Business

-Due to the fact that we are authorised and regulated by the Solicitors Regulation Authority our professional rules make it an obligation on us to bring certain important issues to your attention and this is the aim of these Terms of Business.
+As we are authorised and regulated by the Solicitors Regulation Authority, our professional rules make it an obligation on us to bring certain important issues to your attention and this is the aim of these Terms of Business.
 You should take time to read and understand these as they contain valuable information such as for example, how fees are calculated and billed, how files are managed etc. Please note that these also contain a limitation of our liability.

 Contents